Journey to Freedom Day on the Hill

 Following the rally in support of the Memorial to the Victims of Communism, approximately one thousand members of the Vietnamese community marched from Wellington St. to Parliament Hill to commemorate the first official Journey to Freedom Day.

-Canadian flags and others representing people’s Vietnamese heritage were raised with pride as Vietnamese-Canadians gave thanks for Canada’s generous acceptance of over 60,000 refugees under the Joe Clark government.
+Canadian flags and the Heritage and Freedom flags were raised with pride as Vietnamese-Canadians gave thanks for Canada’s generous acceptance of over 60,000 refugees under the Joe Clark government.
 With a heavy heart, representatives from the community spoke of freedom and stood in remembrance of those who died at sea 40 years ago while trying to escape the communist regime after the fall of Saigon in 1975.

 Senator Thanh Hai Ngo, Minister Jason Kenney, MP Mark Adler and several other parliamentarians praised the progress made by the Vietnamese-Canadian community since their exodus and resettlement in a new country.